PlasmaHH/vdb/doc/LLIST.md

 datastructures.
 Strictly speaking you can probably hack together gdb expressions for the standard llist command too that cast and do the same things...

+This scan mode also supports bidirectional scanning, which makes additionally sure for each found node that it has a back pointer.
+Due to the inability of distinguishing which is next and which is prev, this will often lead to the pointers being mixed up though.
+The scanning however is only ever done in the forward direction.

 ## configuration

 * `vdb-llist-default-list-limit` is the max number of members that will be displayed in the result list